Central Counterparty Clearing Houses (CCPs): What They Are and How They Work

 CCPs and Blockchain

 CCPs are now being used with blockchain technology, made popular in cryptocurrency markets, to further reduce risk and costs.
 An international group of clearing houses launched the Post Trade Distributed Ledger Group launched in 2015.
-The group is studying the ways to use blockchain technology for transactions.
+The group studies ways to use blockchain technology for transactions.

 Since its formation, the group has expanded to include about 40 global financial institutions collaborating to bring CCPs together with blockchain.
 The goal of using blockchain technology with CCPs is to reduce margin requirements and risk, reduce operational costs, improve regulatory oversight, and increase the efficiency of trade settlements.
 Ideally blockchain can help support better settlements, clearing processes, and reporting.